 Long Biography

-Salvador was born in the Humboldt Park neighborhood of the city of Chicago.
+Salvador Herrera was born in the Humboldt Park neighborhood of the city of Chicago.
 He attended a small, local elementary school that emphasized reading and writing, along with an aspirational ethos that influenced his work ethic and worldview.
 He later attended a selective enrollment high school on the far north side of the city.
 Eventually, he left Chicago to attend Cornell University in Ithaca, NY as a first generation college student.
 In his junior and senior year he was awarded funding from the Mellon Mays Undergraduate Fellowship (MMUF) program to conduct research in literary studies.
-He graduated from Cornell with a BA in English literature and a minor in Latina/o studies after completing his honors thesis on simulative reading.
+He graduated from Cornell with a BA in English literature and a minor in Latina/o studies after completing his honors thesis on “simulative reading.”

-Biographical Features
+Media Features